Segmentation

 The power comes from layering.

 Behavior plus traffic source can show intent quality.
 Device plus funnel stage can reveal UX friction.
-Market plus booking window can reveal demand timing.
+Market plus buying window can reveal demand timing.
 Lifecycle stage plus engagement can guide CRM messaging.

 Strategic segmentation is not about making the audience smaller for its own sake.
 It is about making the context clearer.